 A business loan agreement is a document that holds all of the logistical details of business debt that a borrower is about to take on.
 Reviewing your business loan agreement before signing the dotted line is an absolute must.
 Otherwise, you’re taking on a business loan with terms that you aren’t even aware of.

 In an ideal situation, you’d have a lawyer to help you go through the agreement, but if not, don’t worry.
-Just be that much more careful about making sure you’re aware of what’s in the business loan agreement that you’re about to sign.
-And though we certainly can’t replace a lawyer, we can help you be as educated as possible when it comes to understanding your loan agreement.
+You will just have to be that much more careful about making sure you’re aware of what’s in the business loan agreement that you’re about to sign.
+While we certainly can’t replace a lawyer, and cannot give legal advice, we can help you be as educated as possible when it comes to understanding your loan agreement.

 Business loan agreements hold crucial logistics, so here are 12 details you should check before signing:

-This is far from an exhaustive guide, and every business loan agreement will have different features to look out for.
-That said, these are some of the most important things to look out for.
-We’ll go into each one in more detail below:
+This is far from an exhaustive guide, and every business loan agreement will have different features to look out for, but these are some of the most important things to look out for.
+We’ll go into each one in more detail below.

 If this is your first time taking out a business loan, you might not know what to look for when it comes to the terms of your loan and the basics that it should include.
 There are a few things you should look for in your business loan agreement that you need to confirm before doing anything else.